CALL FOR PROPOSALS

 The circle is developed within the framework of Nordic Summer University, which consists of thematic study circles that meet twice a year on a three-year cycle.
 Our 2019–2021 cycle is called Artistic Research | Performing Heterotopia and this summer symposium will be the fourth of six symposia taking place during this time period.
 The circle aims to share ways artistic research can explore, experiment with, critique, create and perform heterotopias, which are spaces, temporalities and practices that disrupt the continuity and the norms of ordinary reality.
 We hope not only to engage with heterotopic concepts, but to be a heterotopic space.

-After departing from Elsewhere, passing through Absences and Silences and arriving at Disorientations, this summer we would like to ask about new beginnings through pleasure and playfulness.
+After departing from Elsewhere, passing through Absences and Silences and arriving at Disorientations, this summer we wanted to ask about new beginnings through pleasure and playfulness.

-We see pleasure and playfulness as heterotopic states and modes of being, as forms of purposeful activity that can put into question existing knowledges and generate new ones, and as sites where linear notions of time, space, embodiment and subjectivity are challenged.
+We still see pleasure and playfulness as heterotopic states and modes of being and as forms of purposeful activity that can generate new knowledges.
+All our linear notions of time, space, embodiment and subjectivity are challenged at the moment.
+In what ways can we maintain our spaces as sites of pleasure and playfulness?

-We are interested in pleasure and playfulness as strategies and processes of artistic research that give us access to knowledges and practices unapproachable by “serious” means.
+We are interested in pleasure and playfulness as strategies and processes not just of research but living in general.
+We’re interested in way that they give us access to knowledges and practices unapproachable by “serious” means.

-We want to set aside conventional valuations of pleasure and playfulness as lacking rigour and weight, and instead to consider them as both methods and areas of inquiry.
 We want to embrace their lightness and follow the paths they open up towards multiplicity, plurality, indeterminacy and surprise.
-We are interested in their capacity to disrupt familiar categories and unsettle habitual practices and thoughts.
+We are interested in their capacity to enable a response to disruptions of familiar categories and unsettlements of habitual practices and thoughts.
 We would like to explore their possibility as refusal and resistance, and their potential as liberation.

-We want to know how we can play with weighty and serious things.
+We want to know how we can play with weighty and serious things, especially in times of crisis.
 We’d like to perform and improvise, and ask about performance and improvisation as activities using pleasure and play.

-We also want to provoke discussion about how we understand pleasure and playfulness within practice and research, from whose perspective, according to whose experiences – and who is excluded.
+We also want to provoke discussion about how we understand pleasure and playfulness, from whose perspective, according to whose experiences – and who is excluded.
 Whose pleasure matters and who is allowed to play?
 What kinds of exploitations and displacements are often behind our enjoyments and sites of pleasure?
 In what ways can pleasure and playfulness be forms of violence as well as knowledge and joy?

 We encourage work in progress, incompleteness and unfinished work, partial and fragmented efforts, lost or missing elements, especially when they reflect on forms and uses of pleasure and engage in playful subversions.